charmed-kubernetes/cdk-network-spaces-testing/README.md

 6. Log into GUI with admin credentials at `http://<maas-host>/MAAS`

-7. Configure upstream DNS (click Settings, scroll down to DNS) Use the DNS from the host's `/etc/resolv.conf`.
+7. Configure upstream DNS (click Settings, scroll down to DNS).
+Use the DNS from the host's `/etc/resolv.conf`.
 You might also need to disable DNSSEC validation.